Visiting the ancient city of Polonnaruwa in Sri Lanka is a must-see for anyone interested in immersing themselves in rich cultural history.

 Rankoth Vihara is the biggest pagoda in Polonnaruwa and the fourth largest in the country.
-It is located in the Alahana Pirivena Complex close to the image house.
+It is located in the Alahana Pirivena Complex, close to the image house.
 Its design resembles the Ruwanwelisaya, which is a traditional stupa in Anuradhapura.
 The stone inscription found within the area includes records of donations and the war victories of King Nissanka Malla.
 It is believed that the exterior of the stupa was originally white.
-But when the British discovered the pagoda and found it overgrown, they’ve restored it to what it is now.
+But when the British discovered the pagoda and found it overgrown, they restored it to what it is now.

 8. Kiri Vehera

 Kiri Vehera is the second largest stupa in Polonnaruwa.
-It is also located in the Alahana Pirivena Complex next to the Image House.
+It is also located in the Alahana Pirivena Complex, next to the Image House.
 Though nothing is known about the ancient name or the builder of this stupa, it is speculated that it is the work of Queen Subhadra, a consort of King Parakramabahu the Great.
-The present name probably derives from the fact that the lime plaster of the dome is better preserved compared to the most of other stupas found in Polonnaruwa.
+The present name probably derives from the fact that the lime plaster of the dome is better preserved compared to most other stupas found in Polonnaruwa.